khirr/Android-Privacy-Policy/README.md

 # Android-Privacy-Policy
-A simple Android library to show Privacy Policy, Terms of Service and General Data Protection Regulation (GDPR) for users
+A simple Android library to show Privacy Policy, Terms of Service and General Data Protection Regulation (GDPR).

 Api-level 16+